 Most U.S. government creative works such as writing or images are copyright-free.
 But not everything is.
 So before you use a U.S. government work, check to make sure it does not fall under one of these exceptions:

 Other people may have rights in the work itself or in how the work is used, such as publicity or privacy rights.
 Privacy and publicity rights protect the interests of the person or people who may be the subject of the work.
-Learn more about the differences between copyright, privacy, and publicity rights from the Library of Congress.
+Learn more about copyright, privacy, and publicity rights from the Library of Congress.

-The U.S. government work designation does not apply to works of U.S. state and local governments.
+The U.S. government work designation does not apply to works of state and local governments.
 Works of state and local governments may be protected by copyright.